Hurricane Melissa

+Melissa was the strongest recorded hurricane to strike Jamaica, surpassing Hurricane Gilbert in 1988; numerous structures were completely destroyed.
 In Hispaniola, even though Melissa itself stayed far to the southwest, its outer rainbands produced heavy rains over the island, leading to severe and deadly flash floods and landslides.
 Jamaica saw catastrophic damage from Melissa, with several locations near the point of landfall experiencing almost total destruction, especially around the Westmoreland and Saint Elizabeth parishes.
-Significant agricultural and infrastructure damage occurred in these regions due to storm surge, flooding and high wind gusts from Melissa's eyewall passing over.
+Significant agricultural and infrastructure damage occurred in these regions due to storm surge, flooding, and high wind gusts from Melissa's eyewall passing over.
 Many towns in western Jamaica were also significantly flooded as a result, which also hampered recovery efforts.
-Telecommunications were also severely affected, especially on the western parts of Jamaica.
-In all, 96 deaths were attributed to Melissa, including 46 in Jamaica and 43 in Haiti.
-After Melissa, two people also died in Florida when their plane, carrying relief supplies to Jamaica, crashed.
-Estimated monetary losses in Jamaica are near US$10 billion.
+Telecommunications were also severely affected, especially in the western parts of Jamaica.
+In all, 95 deaths were attributed to Melissa, including 45 in Jamaica, 43 in Haiti, 4 in the Dominican Republic, and 1 in Cuba.
+Estimated monetary losses in Jamaica were over US$12 billion.
+Owing to its catastrophic impacts in Jamaica, the name Melissa was retired from the rotating name list in March 2026 by the World Meteorological Organization, and will never again be used for an Atlantic hurricane.
+It was replaced with the name Molly, which will first appear in the list for the 2031 season.